To Report an Absence, Dial 510-247-0665, ext. 7003

 - The best call-back number should we have questions

-A written verification signed by the parent/guardian may also be used to report absences.
+A written verification signed by a parent/guardian may also be used to report absences.
+Telling the teacher will not excuse the absence.
+You must report all absences to the Attendance Office.

 An automatic attendance phone-dialer, working in conjunction with our attendance computer, will attempt to make day and evening calls when absences are not verified.
 Failure to verify the absence within 72 hours will result in the student receiving unexcused absences and possible truancy consequences.

-Student absences are categorized according to the following guidelines.
+Student absences will be categorized in accordance with the following guidelines:

-- Prior approval from principal/designee (may be given for religious holiday, family emergency, extended bereavement, court appearance, etc.)
+- Prior approval from principal/designee (e.g., religious holiday, family emergency (reason needs to be provided), extended bereavement, court appearance, religious retreat-four hours per semester)

 - Absence verified by parent/guardian after the 72-hour time limit